js216/MorseFocus/README.md

 ### TODO

+- Diff for word probabilities
-- Add linters to Makefile:
+- Add a Markov chain text generator
-   - scan-build
-   - clang-tidy
-   - splint
-   - cppcheck
 - Make a simple GUI for the program

 ### License